hyosung11/Launch-School/Courses/JS100/Book/Functions/NOTES.md

 Thus far, we've talked about variables scoped to a function definition.
 Another way to scope variables locally is to use block-scoping.
 We've already discussed it in the Variables chapter, and we'll expand on it in the next.
 For now, block scoping occurs when you use `let` or `const` inside a block and confines the variable's scope to that block.

 Variable scoping is a crucial topic in programming.
 A solid grasp of the concept is essential to fluency with any programming language.

+## Functions vs. Methods

+Thus far, all our function calls used `functionName(obj)` syntax.
+We call a function by writing parentheses after its name and passing it zero or more arguments.
+If you want to convert a string to all uppercase letters, you might expect to use a function call like `toUpperCase(string)`.
+However, you need to use a different syntax called **method invocation**.

+Method invocation occurs when you prepend a variable name or value followed by a period (`.`) to a function invocation, e.g. `'xyzzy'.toUpperCase()`.
+We call such functions **methods**.
+Think of the previous code as the method `toUpperCase` as returning a modified version of the string 'xyzzy'.

+It's unfortunate, but there is no easy way to determine whether you need to use a function or method call for any given function.
+You must read the documentation or study the source code.